bryfeng/humans-inc/tasks/phase_4_visitor_view.md

 - **Description**: Create a component to display formatted bio content for public visitors.
 - **Tasks**:
-  - [ ] Create `BioBlockView` component in `/src/features/blocks/components/`.
+  - [x] Create `BioBlockView` component in `/src/features/blocks/components/`.
-  - [ ] Display profile picture, display name, tagline, and bio text.
+  - [x] Display profile picture, display name, tagline, and bio text.
-  - [ ] Render personal links as clickable buttons/links.
+  - [x] Render personal links as clickable buttons/links.
-  - [ ] Handle cases where content fields are missing or empty.
+  - [x] Handle cases where content fields are missing or empty.
-  - [ ] Style the component to be visually appealing and responsive.
+  - [x] Style the component to be visually appealing and responsive.
-- **Status**: To Do
+- **Status**: ✅ Complete
 - **Acceptance Criteria**:
   - Bio block displays all content fields in an attractive layout.
   - Profile picture is properly sized and displayed with fallback for missing images.